Aider-AI/aider/docs/unified-diffs.md

 - **GPT-4 Turbo only scored 20% as a baseline** using aider's existing "SEARCH/REPLACE block" edit format.
 It outputs "lazy comments" on 12 of the tasks.
 - **Aider's new unified diff edit format raised the score to 61%**.
 Using this format reduced laziness by 3X, with GPT-4 Turbo only using lazy comments on 4 of the tasks.
-- **It's worse to add a prompt that says the user is blind, has no hands, will tip $2000 and fears truncated code trauma.** Widely circulated "emotional appeal" folk remedies produced worse benchmark scores.
-Adding *all* of the various emotional statements to the system prompt resulted in worse benchmark scores for the baseline SEARCH/REPLACE and new unified diff editing formats.
+- **It's worse to add a prompt that says the user is blind, has no hands, will tip $2000 and fears truncated code trauma.** Widely circulated "emotional appeal" folk remedies produced worse benchmark scores for both the baseline SEARCH/REPLACE and new unified diff editing formats.

 The older `gpt-4-0613` also did better on the laziness benchmark using unified diffs: